 Business Law

-Business law is a broad area that deals with many different aspects of doing business.
-This area of the law governs such things as business formation and licensing, negotiations, contracts, business operations, and compliance with regulatory and legal provisions.
-Also known as commercial law, business law applies to companies and individuals involved in any type of commerce including trade, purchasing, franchising, merchandising and sales.
+Business law is a broad area of law that deals with many different aspects of doing business.
+This includes business operations, corporate governance, property law, and tax law.
+Also known as commercial law, business law applies to companies and people involved in any type of commerce.
+Business law can involve anything from sole proprietorships to massive multinational corporations.

 Business Formation